virtuocity/alx-higher_level_programming/0x05-python-exceptions/README.md

 + If an exception occurs which does not match the exception named in the except clause, it is passed on to
 outer try statements; if no handler is found, it is an unhandled exception and execution stops with a message as shown above.

+A try statement may have more than one except clause, to specify handlers for different exceptions.
+	except (RuntimeError, TypeError, NameError):
+		pass

+The pass statement is used as a placeholder for future code.
+When the pass statement is executed, nothing happens, but you avoid getting an error when empty code is not allowed.